Monday, July 18, 2011

 However, our first few instalments from July 1998 were lower than the monthly interest expenses due to interest rate hike after the loan was approved.
 IMF, though its aids was rejected by Malaysia government, was preaching for higher interest rates.
 All Western media was preaching about market forces and higher interest rates.
 (In 2000 and Today, US Federal Reserve did the opposite lowering interest rates.
 Western media kept quiet.)

-Our loan principal went up for few months.
+Our loan principal went up for a few months.

 Next